Clustered Federated Learning based on Nonconvex Pairwise Fusion: Fusion penalized federated clustering

-Breheny et al.\cite{Breheny2011} argued that the estimated coefficients vary continuously with $ \lambda $ when the objective function is strictly convex.
+Breheny and Huang \cite{Breheny2011} argued that the estimated coefficients vary continuously with $ \lambda $ when the objective function is strictly convex.
 They constructed a decreasing sequence of values for $ \lambda $ and used the estimated coefficients based on the previous value of $ \lambda $ as the initial values for the current $ \lambda $.
 Inspired by this heuristic method, we present a regularization parameter tuning strategy.
-Specifically, given a sequence of $ \lambda $: $ \{\lambda_{1},...,\lambda_{S}\}(\lambda_{1} <\lambda_{2}< .. < \lambda_{S}) $, we first run {FPFC} algorithm with the smallest parameter $ \lambda_{1} $, and then increase $ \lambda $ to the next value when certain criteria are met, such as constraints on rounds of communication or the change of accuracy.
+Specifically, given a sequence of $ \lambda $: $ \{\lambda_{1},...,\lambda_{S}\}(\lambda_{1} <\lambda_{2}< .. < \lambda_{S}) $, we first run {FPFC} algorithm with the smallest parameter $ \lambda_{1} $, and then consecutively increase $ \lambda $ to the next value when certain criteria are met, such as constraints on rounds of communication or the change of accuracy.
 The model parameters returned by training with $ \lambda_{i-1} $ are used as the initial values for the model with $ \lambda_i $.
+We refer to this process as the \emph{warmup} strategy for parameter tuning.

-This process can be seen as a {warmup}.
-Intuitively, a small increase of $ \lambda $ will only cause a small change in the local minimizers of $ F(\omega) $.
+Intuitively, a small increase of $ \lambda $ will only cause a small change in the local minimizers of $ F(\omega) $, and the optimized model parameters with the tuning parameter $ \lambda_{i-1} $ will serve as a reasonably good initial value for the model with $ \lambda_i $.
+Therefore, the warmup strategy makes the algorithm converge very fast.
 During the process, we always keep the model which has the best performance on validation sets.
-As shown in our experiments (see Figure \ref{fig:warmup_sepetate}), there is an increase in validation accuracy on the synthetic dataset until the regularization parameter increases to a certain value $ \lambda_{s} $.
-Since larger $ \lambda $ may destroy the pre-trained cluster structure and all devices could be shrunk into one cluster, the validation accuracy starts to decline as the value of $ \lambda $ increases.
+As shown in our experiments (see Fig. \ref{fig:warmup_sepetate}), the validation accuracy will usually increase as $ \lambda $ increases, particularly when $ \lambda $ is relatively small.
+However, beyond a certain level, further increments in $ \lambda $ result in a decrease in the validation accuracy.
+This occurs because a large $ \lambda $ will aggregate all devices into a single cluster as illustrated in Fig.\ref{fig:solution_paths} and destroy the underlying cluster structure.
 Finally, we return to train the best model obtained with $ \lambda_{s} $ until the algorithm converges.